 UTLA opposed last year’s bill, but Fletcher wouldn’t say what position the union would take on a new version.
 However, he did indicate what they’re looking for from the district.
 “Being a teacher is a sacred trust.
 Teachers above all want to make sure that anyone who has violated that trust is gone,” he said.
 “But we are not going to accomplish that by scatter shot approaches and smearing innocent people’s names.”

-Filed under: Legislature, Bills, Reporting & Analysis · Tags: California State Auditor, Commission on Teacher Credentialing, Elaine Howle, John Deasy, Los Angeles Unified, School Discipline, Warren Fletcher
+Filed under: Legislature and Bills, Reporting & Analysis, State and Federal Policies · Tags: California State Auditor, Commission on Teacher Credentialing, Elaine Howle, John Deasy, Los Angeles Unified, School Discipline, Warren Fletcher